Packet Inspection Transformer: A Self-Supervised Journey to Unseen Malware Detection with Few Samples

 \subsection{CIC-IoT23}

-The CIC-IoT23 is a comprehensive dataset specifically tailored to the study of Internet of Things (IoT) security vulnerabilities.
-It encompasses seven distinct classes of cyber attacks, including Distributed Denial of Service (DDoS), Brute Force, Spoofing, Denial of Service (DoS), Recon, Web-based, and Mirai attacks.
-Furthermore, these seven classes are broken down into over thirty specific attacks against IoT devices.
-This dataset is notable for its detailed representation of network traffic, meticulously gathered from a robust IoT setup comprising 105 distinct devices.
-It provides a rich compilation of PCAP files that meticulously record both benign and malicious network activities.
+The CIC-IoT23 dataset is a comprehensive resource designed to explore vulnerabilities in Internet of Things (IoT) security.
+It includes seven broad categories of attacks—DDoS, Brute Force, Spoofing, Denial of Service (DoS), Recon, Web-based attacks, and Mirai malware—further divided into over 30 specific IoT-focused attack types.
+The dataset represents detailed network activity captured from a diverse IoT environment with 105 unique devices, making it a rich source of PCAP files that log both benign and malicious activities.

-The CIC-IoT23 dataset includes selected PCAP files representing a range of scenarios.
-One file corresponds to benign, non-malicious network traffic, serving as a baseline for normal activity.
-Also, three PCAP files of different types of cyber attacks are selected.
-The first, a Backdoor Malware attack, which demonstrates how unauthorized remote access can be gained by attackers.
-Next, a Vulnerability Attack, which shows the exploitation of weaknesses within the IoT devices or network.
-Lastly, a Brute Force Attack, which are attempts to crack passwords or encryption through trial and error.